eons-dev/base.img/README.md

 ### EMI

 [EMI](https://github.com/eons-dev/bin_emi) is the Eons package manager.
 Since we intend to use emi in all of our projects, it is best included here.
 As with everything we do, emi is configurable and modular, so you can make it work for you: the way you want.

+### Honorable Mentions

+#### Supervisor
+[Supervisor](http://supervisord.org) is the [recommended way of running multiple processes in a Docker container](https://docs.docker.com/config/containers/multi-service_container/).
+However, it does not currently support dependencies and is not a suitable init system for PID 1.